Klein–Gordon equation: History

-The Klein–Gordon equation was first considered as a quantum wave equation by Schrödinger in his search for an equation describing de Broglie waves.
+The Klein–Gordon equation was first considered as a quantum wave equation by Erwin Schrödinger in his search for an equation describing de Broglie waves.
 The equation is found in his notebooks from late 1925, and he appears to have prepared a manuscript applying it to the hydrogen atom.
 Yet, because it fails to take into account the electron's spin, the equation predicts the hydrogen atom's fine structure incorrectly, including overestimating the overall magnitude of the splitting pattern by a factor of 4n/2n − 1 for the n-th energy level.
 The Dirac equation relativistic spectrum is, however, easily recovered if the orbital-momentum quantum number l is replaced by total angular-momentum quantum number j.
 In January 1926, Schrödinger submitted for publication instead his equation, a non-relativistic approximation that predicts the Bohr energy levels of hydrogen without fine structure.

 In 1926, soon after the Schrödinger equation was introduced, Vladimir Fock wrote an article about its generalization for the case of magnetic fields, where forces were dependent on velocity, and independently derived this equation.
-Both Klein and Fock used Kaluza and Klein's method.
+Both Klein and Fock used Theodor Kaluza and Klein's method.
 Fock also determined the gauge theory for the wave equation.
 The Klein–Gordon equation for a free particle has a simple plane-wave solution.